dekoza/mtgpl/UMA.rst

 :mtgtip:`Reviving Vapors<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/7/b7a6c902-4705-4210-8e5e-08d6a6f67573.jpg?1547518089|https://scryfall.com/card/uma/205/reviving-vapors?utm_source=api>`
    Reveal the top three cards of your library and put one of them into your hand.
-You gain life equal to that card's converted mana cost.
+You gain life equal to that card's mana value.
 Put all other cards revealed this way into your graveyard.

 :mtgtip:`Sigarda, Host of Herons<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/c/fcac0cff-efa6-4068-a69c-67ea4e7acea0.jpg?1559959280|https://scryfall.com/card/uma/206/sigarda-host-of-herons?utm_source=api>`